keboola/developers-docs/extend/docker/index.md

 ---

 ## Docker Extensions
-Docker extensions allow you to extend KBC in a more flexible way than [Custom Science extensions](/extend/custom-science/).
+Docker extensions allow you to extend KBC in a more flexible way than [Custom Science](/extend/custom-science/).
 At the same time, significant implementation effort on your part is required.
+In Docker extensions, the data interface is very similar to [transformations](/?/) and [Custom Science](/extend/custom-science/) - data are exchanged as CSV files in designated directories.

 Advantages: